 Now, for the fun stuff!
 Your new MTH HO Steam engine has more features and operating capabilities than any HO engine ever built by any manufacturer.
 We're going to walk you through everything she does in general but, you'll probably find a few we forgot to mention on your own.

 Modes of Operation

 There are 3 modes of operation with different levels of features accessible in each.
-We refer to them as analog DC, DCC, and DCS.
-Here's a little more explanation before we get into the features of each mode.
+We refer to them as Analog DC, DCC, and DCS.
+Here's a little more explanation of each mode.